mnr/writing-wip/dimensions_living_book/pedicure.md

 "Don't make fun of farmers with your mouth full," he informed me.
 He was right.
 It was one of those unexpected lessons I learned at college.

 Greta was forever willing to love those people around her, even when loving was a hard task.
-If I had things to do over again, I would follow her example and look for the good in everyone I encounter.
+If I had things to do over again, I would try to follow her example and look for the good in everyone I encounter.
+Greta set a high bar on this one.

 I require remedial sessions now and again.
 Portland tends to the liberal side of things, but I remind myself I live in a political bubble.
 If the VFW can see clear to my wearing Valentine Fuschia, certainly I can seek to embrace their view of the world as well.